lito707/student_network/README.txt

 -- Or follow the guide in the link provided http://django-activity-stream.readthedocs.org/en/latest/installation.html

-4) To lauch the student_site application
+4) To lauch the student_network application follow the next steps:
+	1. Go to the directory where the student_network application is located.
+	2. Make sure the working directory is the student_network folder
+	3. Launch the server with the following command
+		- python manage.py runserver